 RAM consists of a volunteer Board of Trustees, professional staff, and many volunteers who do everything from restorations to mowing the runway.

 The RAM Board meets the first Wednesday of each month.
-There will be no meeting in February of 2021.
-Meetings are at 6 PM via Zoom until further notice.
+The April 2022 meeting will be on the 13th.
+Meetings are at 6 PM via Zoom.
 For the Zoom link, contact: [email protected].

 Our Professional Staff

 Ken Cassens (Mechanic) was hired by Cole Palen and is well-known for his high quality work, winning “Best Homebuilt” for his Starduster II at the EAA’s AirVenture Fly-in.
 His lifetime career in aviation started when he soloed at age 16.
 He served with the Air National Guard as a flight engineer aboard C97s and flew with the airlines for many years.
 He has thousands of hours in the air, including over 10,000 rides in our New Standard D-25.
-Ken recently completed and test flew our Spirit of St. Louis reproduction after working with the Smithsonian to get all the details right.
+Ken alway has a new project in the shop–right now it’s an Arup S-2 replica.